cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - Consider the clarity and usefulness of all SoD log messages.
 Messages about [not spawning suicide-triggered tasks](#back-compat-implementation) have been noted as confusing.
 Move most to DEBUG level?

+- Don't auto-spawn all tasks with an absolute trigger, just those that *only* have absolute triggers (auto-spawning them all isn't really a problem, but it is less "on demand" than it could be).

 - Consider re-instating (most of?) the pre-SoD `cylc insert` functional tests as `cylc trigger` tests.